waggle-sensor/waggle_image/README.md

 **INTERNAL USE ONLY**

-In order to upload the base image to MCS website after building, the Waggle web ssh key file `waggle-id_rsa` must be installed in the build directory (the directory specified using the --build-dir option of the build scripts).
+In order to upload the base image to the MCS Waggle website after building, the Waggle web ssh key file `waggle-id_rsa` must be installed in the build directory (the directory specified using the --build-dir option of the build scripts).

 To access the Waggle private configuration repository, the deploy key file `id_rsa_waggle_aot_private_config` must be installed in `/root`.